kibade/samba-ad-dc/Create-AD-DC-Samba4.md

 group:          compat winbind
 ```
 i.e.: add 'winbind' to the end of the 'passwd' and 'group' lines.

+---
+### Start the samba-ad-dc service
-+ As root, run this to unmask, enable and start the samba-ad-dc service:
++ As root, run the following:
 ```
 systemctl unmask samba-ad-dc
 systemctl enable samba-ad-dc